codeigniter4/CodeIgniter4/user_guide_src/source/models/entities.rst

 ----------

 In some cases, one type is not enough.
 In this situation, you can use additional parameters.
-Additional parameters are indicated in square brackets and listed with a comma.
+Additional parameters are indicated in square brackets and listed with a comma like ``type[param1, param2]``.

-**type[param1, param2]**

 .. literalinclude:: entities/020.php